c3lang/c3-web/src/content/docs/Language Fundamentals/functions.md

 fn void test()
 {
     // Named only
-    test_named_default(data: 3.5, times: 10);
+    test_named_default(times: 10, data: 3.5);

     // Unnamed and named
     test_named_default(3, dummy: false);

-    // Overwriting an unnamed argument with named is an error:
+    // Overwriting an unnamed argument with a named argument is an error:
     // test_named_default(2, times: 3); ERROR!

     // Unnamed may not follow named arguments.